tc39/proposal-global/spec.md

 # Other Properties of the Global Object

 ## global
-The initial value of `global` is the well-known intrinsic object %GlobalThisValue%.
+The initial value of `GLOBAL_PLACEHOLDER` is the well-known intrinsic object %GlobalThisValue%.

 This property has the attributes { [[Writable]]: **true**, [[Enumerable]]: **false**, [[Configurable]]: **true** }.